electricitymaps/brick/README.md

 pip3 install -e .
 ```

-This will create a symlink so you can develop and use the `brick` command.
+This will create a symlink so you can develop and use the `brick` command globally.

+A few other useful commands using a virtual environment:

+    make .venv  # setup virtual environment
+    make clean  # removes any generated files
+    make lint   # lints using Pylint

 ## Usage